Sign3labs/sdk-integration-guide/README.md

  -  Contract change in AppAnalytics.
  -  Handled potential crashes when SDK methods are accessed before proper initialization.
  -  Fixed a critical production crash issue affecting stability.
-### :warning: 3.2.9 - To be deprecated due to internal issue.
-Do not use.
- -  Added functionality for factory reset time detection.
- -  Added app wise affinity score of user installed apps.
-### :warning: 3.2.8 - To be deprecated due to internal issue.
-Do not use.
- - Minor bug fixes and improvements.
-### :warning: 3.2.7 - To be deprecated due to internal issue.
-Do not use.
- - Bug fixes and improvements.
-### :warning: 3.2.6 - To be deprecated due to internal issue.
-Do not use.
- - Add new fields in the IntelligenceResponse object DeviceMeta & AppAnalytics.
 ### 3.2.5
  - Bug fixes and improvements.
 ### 3.2.4